What Goes in A Homeschool Plan Book

 store-bought or home-printed pretty paper.

-Tip: Consider color-coding for each child.
+Tip: If you have several children, consider using color-coding for each child.

 I am currently working on this website to add to its ginormousness.
 Thank you for visiting, and please subscribe yearly to access my many printable files!
 Donna Young